sarcophagus-org/quickstart-archaeologist/README.md

 ### Goerli

-Make sure `GOERLI_PROVIDER_URL` is set in your `.env` file to an appropriate goerli provider URL: `nano .env` Run `touch peer-id-goerli.json` in the root directory of this repo.
+- Make sure `GOERLI_PROVIDER_URL` is set in your `.env` file to an appropriate goerli provider URL.
+- Make sure `GOERLI_ENCRYPTION_MNEMONIC` is set in your `.env` file.

+**You should not have duplicate mnemonics!** If you do not already have one, generate one: `docker compose run seed-gen`, and copy this output into your .env file.

+- Run `touch peer-id-goerli.json` in the root directory of this repo.
-Run `docker compose run register-goerli` to register your archaeologist on the Goerli testnet.
+- Run `docker compose run register-goerli` to register your archaeologist on the Goerli testnet.
-Run `docker compose up archaeologist-goerli -d` to start the service on the Goerli testnet.
+- Run `docker compose up archaeologist-goerli -d` to start the service on the Goerli testnet.

 ### Sepolia

-Make sure `SEPOLIA_PROVIDER_URL` is set in your `.env` file to an appropriate sepolia provider URL: `nano .env` Run `touch peer-id-sepolia.json` in the root directory of this repo.
+- Make sure `SEPOLIA_PROVIDER_URL` is set in your `.env` file to an appropriate sepolia provider URL.
+- Make sure `SEPOLIA_ENCRYPTION_MNEMONIC` is set in your `.env` file.

+**You should not have duplicate mnemonics!** If you do not already have one, generate one: `docker compose run seed-gen`, and copy this output into your .env file.

+- Run `touch peer-id-sepolia.json` in the root directory of this repo.
-Run `docker compose run register-sepolia` to register your archaeologist on the Sepolia testnet.
+- Run `docker compose run register-sepolia` to register your archaeologist on the Sepolia testnet.
-Run `docker compose up archaeologist-sepolia -d` to start the service on the Sepolia testnet.
+- Run `docker compose up archaeologist-sepolia -d` to start the service on the Sepolia testnet.

 ### Targetting multiple networks: